 - the suspension of trade, until the cause of the non-compliance is investigated, identified and rectified.
-The appropriate actions may be audited by the New Zealand Ministry of Agriculture and Forestry.
-Once the requirements of the New Zealand Ministry of Agriculture and Forestry have been met to the satisfaction of the Director, Plants Biosecurity, and supporting evidence is provided and verified by the Philippines national plant protection organisation, the trade suspension will be lifted.
+The appropriate actions may be audited by MPI.
+Once the requirements of MPI have been met to the satisfaction of the Chief Technical Officer, and supporting